 The passport must be valid for at least another 2 years.
 If you have more than one citizenship, you need to check with the Jewish Agency which one to use.

-Each country has its own procedure regarding the issue of such a certificate.
+In addition, each country has its own procedure regarding the issuance of such a certificate.

 You can find more information here.